Company Alignment

 -

-In it simplest form, a strategy is not more than a wiki page which points to a goal we want to reach or a opportunity / issue we want to address, and a few bullet points how we plan to do what.
+In its simplest form, a strategy might consist of a wiki page pointing to a goal or issue and a few bullet points outlining how to address it.